 Contact: You can find Mx.
 Garilli on twitter @dakoter818, and their work in Weave, Pretty Owl Poetry, Coal Hill Review, and elsewhere.

-Kinsley Stocum has an MFA from Chatham University, where she served as the Rachel Carson Fellow.
-She enjoys publication layout and designing book covers (including for Dakota's chapbook) in her free time.
+Kinsley Stocum enjoys eating soup, cutting her own bangs, publication layout and designing book covers (including for Dakota's chapbook).
 She is desperately trying to catch up on some recreational reading.
 Kinsley’s poetry and photography has appeared in The Moon City Review, Elder Mountain, Weave Magazine, Out of Sequence: the Sonnets Remixed, and Goddessmode: A Collection of Videogame Writing by Women and Non-Binary Artists.

 Contact: Kinsley can be found on twitter @kinsley17, on instagram @kinsleygraceface, and around Pittsburgh if you're really lucky.
 A smallish sample of her more professional design work can be found here.